-The Board elected in its organisational meeting, held after the Annual General Meeting of 2018, the following Board members as the Remuneration Committee members:
+The Board elected in its organisational meeting, held after the Annual General Meeting on 8 April 2019, the following Board members as the Remuneration Committee members:

-In 2018, the Remuneration Committee held three meetings.
-Its members' attendance rate at the Committee meetings was 100%.
-The Committee prepared, among other things, proposals to the Board for Kesko’s 2018-2021 share-based compensation plan, for the performance criteria and target values and target group for share awards, for the principles of Group performance bonuses for 2018 and 2019, as well as for the performance bonuses to be paid for 2017 to the President and CEO and Group Management Board members in charge of business lines.
-The Committee monitored and evaluated the implementation of the reform of management’s total remuneration.
-In addition, the Committee reviewed, among other things, Kesko’s Remuneration Statement.
+In 2019, the Remuneration Committee held four meetings.
+The members' attendance rate at the Committee meetings was 100%.
+The Committee prepared, among other things, proposals to the Board for Kesko’s 2019-2022 share plan, for the performance criteria, target levels and target group for share awards, for the principles of Group performance bonuses for 2019 and 2020, as well as for the performance bonuses to be paid for 2018 to the President and CEO and Group Management Board members responsible for lines of business.
+The Committee monitored and assessed the implementation of the reform of the management’s total remuneration.
+In addition, the Committee reviewed, among other things, Kesko’s Remuneration Statement and prepared the Company’s Remuneration Policy for Governing Bodies.
 The Remuneration Committee assessed its operations as part of the Board’s self-assessment.
-The Committee did not hold any meetings under the new composition established after the 2018 Annual General Meeting before conducting the self- assessment.
-The new Committee members considered the induction they had been given successful, and based on that, assessed that the Group's remuneration scheme was good.
+Topics that emerged in the assessment included the Committee’s familiarity with and focus on the compensation scheme and remuneration principles.